Handling incomplete outcomes and covariates in cluster-randomized trials: doubly-robust estimation, efficiency considerations, and sensitivity analysis: Doubly-robust estimation with incomplete outcome and covariate data

-Theorem~\ref{thm1} provides the double-robustness property of our proposed estimator, which has two new implications.
-First, double-robustness is compatible with arbitrary intracluster correlation among $\bR_i^Y, \bY_i$, or $\bfB_i$ since modeling the intracluster correlation only changes the variance of our estimator but not consistency (and can be accounted for by the sandwich variance estimator).
-Second, covariate missing distributions have no impact on double-robustness under our assumptions, as long as we adjust for all observed covariates under the missingness indicator approach.
-This finding is consistent with the results of \cite{zhao2023covariate} on missing covariates in individually-randomized trials.
-In Section~\ref{subsec: missing-covariates}, we further discuss the influence of imputation methods for missing covariates.
-Together with the double-robustness, the asymptotic normality in Theorem~\ref{thm1} implies the large-sample validity of normal-approximated confidence intervals, hence providing a tool for hypothesis testing on $\Delta$ with asymptotically controlled Type I error.
+Theorem~\ref{thm1} establishes the double-robustness property, which has two important implications.
+First, double-robustness holds under an arbitrary correlation structure among $\bR_i^Y, \bY_i$, or $\bfB_i$; thus different decisions in modeling the correlation structure only affect the efficiency of $\widehat{\Delta}$ but not its consistency.
+Second, covariate missingness distributions have no impact on double-robustness.
+That is, under Assumptions~\ref{assp1}-\ref{assp3}, the missingness indicator approach is effective in handling MNAR in covariates in CRTs, extending the results in \cite{zhao2023covariate} on missing covariates in individually-randomized trials.